CoreNetwork/TradeCraft/README.md

     /tradecraft save

 Run through console to save the trade queue to the DB.
-It will be automatically executed on server stop but it’s advisable to run it as often as you save you world files.
+It will be automatically executed on world save as well.

+    /tradecraft spawn <id> <profession>

+Spawn a custom Villager which can act as a shop keeper.
+Parameters: `<id>` is villager type, `<profession>` is a special profession defined in config (`CustomProfessions`), outside of default ones.
+If you need this Villager to stop moving and be invulnerable you’ll have to use vanilla’s [`/entitydata`](http://minecraft.gamepedia.com/Commands#entitydata).

 ## Configuration